DevExpress/devextreme-demos/JSDemos/Demos/Charts/ServerSideDataProcessing/description.md

 In the [DataSource](/Documentation/ApiReference/Data_Layer/DataSource/), implement an [ODataStore](/Documentation/ApiReference/Data_Layer/ODataStore/).
 This demo shows how to [expand](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#expand) used values and how to [postProcess](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#postProcess) them.

 Set the [paginate](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#paginate) property to **false** to prevent data from partitioning.
-You can also apply [filter](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#filter) to the received values.
+You can also apply a [filter](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#filter) to the received values.

 Once you load the data, specify the [series](/Documentation/ApiReference/UI_Components/dxChart/Configuration/series/) type and its nested options: [argumentField](/Documentation/ApiReference/UI_Components/dxChart/Configuration/series/#argumentField) and [valueField](/Documentation/ApiReference/UI_Components/dxChart/Configuration/series/#valueField), so the component can determine which object fields in the data source indicate Chart arguments and values.